antonioleal/myslackbuilds/0/README.md

     Effect: Starts the build process.

     Script: 0tar.sh
-    Effect: creates a "slackbuild".tar.gz ready to be submitted.
+    Effect: creates a "slackbuild".tar.gz pack ready to be submitted on the folder 0/slackbuild under the SlackBuild you are working.

     Script: 0pull-request.sh
     Effect: Makes a PR to github.com/SlackBuildsOrg/slackbuilds.
 Please visit